Outdoor Food Safety for Any Summer Event

 Alternative Foods to Pack

-Any items that don’t need refrigeration are ideal to pack for a picnic or cookout.
-Instead of having fruit salad, try fruits that don’t need to be cut, such as mandarin oranges, bananas, pears, and apples.
-Grapes are also a great alternative because you can freeze them and enjoy a nice cold treat for later.
-Baked chips or tortilla chips are a better alternative to potato salad.
-Salads such as bean, pasta, or quinoa can have ingredient substitutes of using olive oil and vinegar instead of mayo based.
-Instead of bringing pre-made refrigerated tuna salad, try tuna pouches to make sandwiches on the spot.
+Foods that don’t require refrigeration are best for picnics and cookouts.
+Opt for fruits that don’t need to be cut or stored in cooler temperatures, such as mandarin oranges, bananas, pears, or apples, instead of preparing a fruit salad.
+Grapes are another great alternative, as you can freeze them, resulting in a nice cold treat for later.
+Baked chips or tortilla chips can provide a healthier alternative to potato salad.
+Olive oil or vinegar can also provide a substitute for mayonnaise in bean, pasta, and quinoa salads.
+Instead of bringing pre-made refrigerated tuna salad, try packing nonperishable tuna pouches and make sandwiches on the spot.

 • Trail mix with nuts